laravel/nova-docs/4.0/resources/authorization.md

 ## Index Filtering

 You may notice that returning `false` from a policy's `view` method does not stop a given resource from appearing in the resource index.
-To filter models from the resource index query, you may override the `indexQuery` method on your resource.
-This method is already stubbed in your `App\Nova\Resource` base class, you may simply copy and paste it into a specific resource and then modify the query:
+To filter models from the resource index query, you may override the `indexQuery` method on the resource's class.

+This method is already defined in your application's `App\Nova\Resource` base class; therefore, you may simply copy and paste the method into a specific resource and then modify the query based on how you would like to filter the resource's index results:

 ```php
 /**